finbourne/identity-sdk-csharp/sdk/docs/UsersApi.md

             try
             {
-                // [EARLY ACCESS] ExpirePassword: Reset the user's password to a temporary one TemporaryPassword result = apiInstance.ExpirePassword(id);
+                // ExpirePassword: Reset the user's password to a temporary one TemporaryPassword result = apiInstance.ExpirePassword(id);
                 Debug.WriteLine(result);
             }